Clapham and Brixton Hill

 Clapham and Brixton Hill is a constituency in Greater London represented in the House of Commons of the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 Its Member of Parliament (MP) is Bell Ribeiro-Addy of the Labour Party, who first won the now-former seat of Streatham in 2019.

 Boundaries

-The constituency was defined as comprising the following wards of the London Borough of Lambeth, as they existed on 1 December 2020:
+The constituency is defined as comprising the following wards of the London Borough of Lambeth, as they existed on 1 December 2020: